 How can I protect the name and logo of my business in North Carolina?

 The easiest way is to register your business name on the U.S. Patent and Trademark Office website.
-Prior to registration, remember to check on the Trademark Electronic Search System, the North Carolina Association of Registers of Deeds, and North Carolina Secretary of State databases that your business name is not already registered by another company.
+Prior to registration, remember to check on the Trademark Electronic Search System, the North Carolina Association of Registers of Deeds, and the North Carolina Secretary of State databases that your business name is not already registered by another company.

 Do I need workers compensation when starting a business in NC?